jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 | Padding (P) | 1	|
 | Output Feature Map (OD, OH, OW) | (64, 184, 320) |

-If these values do not make any sense to you in the first glance, don't worry.
+If these values do not make any sense to you at first glance, don't worry.
 You can learn these concepts easily through this well-written [CNN cheatsheet](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-convolutional-neural-networks).

-There are a few caveats in handling border pixels that you would need to keep in mind while writing your convolution code.
+There are a few caveats in handling border pixels that you must keep in mind while writing your convolution code.
 This [article](https://sharc-knowledgebase.netlify.app/articles/cnn/tiling-based_convolution_for_hls/) from last year's assignment explaining 3 x 3 convolution may be useful.
 Most of the concepts are extensible to 7 x 7 convolution.

 ### Convolution Layer

-In a convolutional neural network, a convolutional layer is responsible for systematically applying one or more filters to an input.
+In a convolutional neural network, a convolutional layer systematically applies one or more filters to an input.

 The multiplication of the filter to the input image results in a single output.
-The input is typically three-dimensional images (e.g. rows, columns and channels), and in turn, the filters are also three-dimensional with the same number of channels and fewer rows and columns than the input image.
+The input is typically three-dimensional images (e.g. rows, columns and channels).
+In turn, the filters are also three-dimensional, with the same number of channels and fewer rows and columns than the input image.
 As such, the filter is repeatedly applied to each part of the input image, resulting in a two-dimensional output map of activations called a feature map.

 Keras provides an implementation of the convolutional layer called Conv2D.

 It requires that you specify the expected shape of the input images in terms of rows (height), columns (width), and channels (depth) or [rows, columns, channels].

-The filter contains the weights that must be learned during the training of the layer.
+The filter contains the weights that must be learned during the layer training.
 The filter weights represent the structure or feature that the filter will detect, and the strength of the activation indicates the degree to which the feature was detected.

-The layer requires that both the number of filters and the shape of the filters be specified.
+The layer requires that the number of filters and the shape of the filters be specified.

 We can demonstrate this with a small example.
-In this example, we define a single input image or sample that has one channel and is an eight-pixel by eight-pixel square with all 0 values and a two-pixel wide vertical line in the center.
+In this example, we define a single input image or sample with one channel: an eight-pixel by eight-pixel square with all 0 values and a two-pixel wide vertical line in the center.

 ```python
 # define input data